Choomai/htedu/README.md

 Kết quả: Đạt **giải 3 bảng D3** hội thi [**Tin học trẻ**](https://tinhoctre.vn/) **TP Huế 2025**

+# Domain Expiration
+The domain huongtraedu.site will expire soon and will not be renewed.
+Additionally, the associated GitHub repository will be archived.

+- The website and repository will no longer be available.
+- No further updates or maintenance will be provided.

 ---

 Everything you need to build a Svelte project, powered by [`sv`](https://github.com/sveltejs/cli).